Species-tree inference with BEAST 2 and SNAPP

 scp [email protected]:workshop_materials/a09_species_tree_inference/data/rag1.nex ., and to copy it into an analysis directory on your Amazon instance, use either

 As the XML-format input files for BEAST 2 are extremely complex to write, BEAST 2 comes with the program BEAUti that allows the user to write XML files through its graphical user interface.

 - Open the program BEAUti from the BEAST 2 package, and import the rag1 alignment.
 To do so, click “Import Alignment” from the “File” menu and select the file

 rag1.nex.
 The BEAUti window should then look as shown in the screenshot below.

 - Note that the BEAUti interface has six different tabs, of which (at the top of the window), the first one named “Partitions” is currently selected.
+If using Guacamole, you may need to use “Zoom out” in the “View” menu to display the full BEAUti window.
 If we would use more than one sequence alignment for this analysis, we could use this tab to specify which of the alignments (if any) should for example share the same substitution model.
 We could also partition the rag1 alignment according to codon position or other criteria and allow different substitution models for each partition.
 But for this brief demonstration of the basic functions of BEAST 2, just ignore these options and move on to the “Site Model” tab, skipping the “Tip Dates” tab.